chocolatey/docs/input/en-us/central-management/setup/upgrade.md

 There may be additional (new) things you will want to configure.
 Please see [Central Management Client Setup](./client) for details.

-> 📝 **NOTE**: This could include the agent(s) on the CCM machine(s).
+> :memo: **NOTE**: This could include the agent(s) on the CCM machine(s).

-> ⚠️ **WARNING**: The Chocolatey Agent installed on the same machine that has the CCM Service installed will share the `centralManagementServiceUrl` setting, so that agent can only report into that CCM Service.
+> :warning: **WARNING**: The Chocolatey Agent installed on the same machine that has the CCM Service installed will share the `centralManagementServiceUrl` setting, so that agent can only report into that CCM Service.

 ### New Deployments Feature Example